aws-deepracer/aws-deepracer-launcher/getting-started.md

 ## Updating the deepracer-core service:

-To ensure the latest packages run when DeepRacer is started, update the existing packages from */opt/aws/deepracer/lib* folder with the new packages.
+To ensure the latest packages run when DeepRacer device is booted, update the existing packages from */opt/aws/deepracer/lib* folder with the new packages.
 Run the following commands to replace the existing installation with the newly built packages.

 1. Navigate to the deepracer workspace:

         cd ~/deepracer_ws

 1. Copy the newly built files to the */opt/aws/deepracer/lib* folder:

-    rsync -r ./ /opt/aws/deepracer/lib
+        cp -r ./ /opt/aws/deepracer/lib

 1. Restart the deepracer-core.service:

         systemctl restart deepracer-core

 Once you have the updated software installed on the device, you should be able to run the AWS DeepRacer core application and modify the existing nodes and packages to suit your needs.